tranlam1997/Insurance-WebAPP/README.md

 ## Run BE:
 Replace your SendGrid API key and Sendgrid Template in appsettings.json file (BE folder).

-Press F5, choose Debug > Start with debugging from the Visual Studio menu, or select the green Start arrow and project name on the Visual Studio toolbar.
+Onpen BE folder with Visual Studio, press F5, choose Debug > Start with debugging from the Visual Studio menu, or select the green Start arrow and project name on the Visual Studio toolbar.